-BARRIE: We could not tell the story of organized crime in Las Vegas without telling the story of organized crime nationally and vice versa.
+DENNIS BARRIE: We could not tell the story of organized crime in Las Vegas without telling the story of organized crime nationally, and vice versa.

 JOFFE-BLOCK: They are the couple behind the International Spy Museum in Washington D.C.
 Mobsters, like spies, posed a similar challenge: history that was meant to be kept secret.

-BARRIE: People, when they shoot somebody, they throw the gun away.
+DENNIS BARRIE: People, when they shoot somebody, they throw the gun away.
 The mob doesn't keep records, OK?
-They don't keep books or not many.
+They don't keep books - or not many.

-KATHLEEN BARRIE, CURATOR, THE MOB MUSEUM: We did a little list of maybe 10 things that we really thought you needed to have in a mob museum, and one was a Tommy gun, and one was a brick from the St. Valentine's Day Massacre wall.
+KATHLEEN BARRIE: We did a little list of maybe 10 things that we really thought you needed to have in a mob museum.
+And one was a Tommy gun, and one was a brick from the St. Valentine's Day Massacre wall.